sosy-lab/sv-benchmarks/README.md

 - [ ] expected answer in file names according to convention
 - [ ] build system adjusted for enabling checks of this directory
+- [ ] build system can build the new benchmarks without warnings (both with gcc and clang)

 ## Specification Properties